regevbr/node-red-contrib-ui-alarm-clock/README.md

 ### Input

 You can inject timers via a msg property `payload` (see [restoring schedules after a reboot](#Restoring-schedules-after-a-reboot) section).
-If the injected msg has a property `disableDevice` or `enableDevice` the node will disable/enable the devices output.
-Disabling/enabling works both with device name and index.
+If the injected msg has a property `disableAlarm` or `enableAlarm` the node will disable/enable the alarms output.
+Disabling/enabling works both with alarm name and index.

 ### Output

 Whenever you add, edit or delete a timer a JSON string is sent to the nodes top output.
 This JSON string contains all timers and settings.

-Every other output (number of total outputs depends on how many devices you have added) emits true/false every 60 seconds.
+Every other output (number of total outputs depends on how many alarms you have added) emits true/false every 60 seconds.
 In Event Mode the event is only sent at the specified time.
 Adjusting the refresh rate, choosing if a msg.`topic` is sent and if messages are blocked unless the value has changed is possible within the node's options.

 ### Restoring schedules after a reboot